-According to the Department of Elementary and Secondary Education (DESE), in 2016-2017 9.7% of educators in Massachusetts were identified as non-White.
+According to the Massachusetts Department of Elementary and Secondary Education (2017a), in 2016-2017 9.7% of educators in Massachusetts were identified as non-White.
 For this study, research was conducted in Cityside Public Schools (CPS), an urban district in eastern Massachusetts.
 This district employs the second-largest percentage of educators of color (26%) in the Commonwealth.
 More specifically, the CPS Office of Human Resources reported 22% teachers of color teach a non-White student population of 60.1%.
-Site selection was also determined by the following criteria: a hiring and retention process that focuses on increasing educator diversity, the current employment of educators of color, and a diverse student population as identified by and reported to DESE which included the following race(s) and/or ethnic groups: American Indian or Alaska Native, Asian, Black or African-American, Native Hawaiian or Other Pacific Islander, as well as Hispanic or Latino.
+Site selection was also determined by the following criteria: a hiring and retention process that focuses on increasing educator diversity, the current employment of educators of color, and a diverse student population as identified by and reported to the Massachusetts Department of Elementary and Secondary Education (2017b) which included the following race(s) and/or ethnic groups:

+American Indian or Alaska Native, Asian, Black or African-American, Native Hawaiian or Other Pacific Islander, as well as Hispanic or Latino.
 Additionally, the site selection was ultimately determined by Cityside's willingness to participate in the research.